alxmtzr/Freshify/README.md

 # Freshify

 Freshify is a native Android application designed to help users efficiently manage their fridge contents.
-With features like expiration date reminders, item categorization, and multilingual support, Freshify offers a practical and user-friendly solution for keeping groceries organized.
+With features like adding items to your fridge, expiration date reminders, and item categorization Freshify offers a practical and user-friendly solution for keeping groceries organized.

 ---